 The Elise was probably Lotus’s last exceptionally good idea.

-Since 1994, it has had some highly commendable follow-ups – the Evora, the Exige S, the 2-Eleven – but the Elise, a tiny opus of angular glassfibre and aluminium, was surely its most recent, most unadulterated and unarguable light-bulb moment.
+Since 1994, it has had some highly commendable follow-ups – the Lotus Evora, the Lotus Exige S, the 2-Eleven – but the Lotus Elise, a tiny opus of angular glassfibre and aluminium, was surely its most recent, most unadulterated and unarguable light-bulb moment.

 That is reflected in the split of the manufacturer’s sales volume, in the public perception of the car (for most, it simply is Lotus in the way a Seven is Caterham) and in the model’s fundamentally unchanged nature in 20 years of production.